BobbyMcWho/vscode-exercism/README.md

 As mentioned above, there is no available api that supports that functionality.
 Please read or subscribe to [#4087](https://github.com/exercism/exercism/issues/4087) for more information.

-## Contributing

-Pull requests, feature requests, or any other form of contribution is always welcome.

 ## License

 Source code is licensed under MIT.
 The track and exercise icons are licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) by Exercism, Inc and Noun Project.
 The status icons are licensed under [CC BY-ND 3.0](https://creativecommons.org/licenses/by-nd/3.0/) by Icons8 LLC.